Miles M.39B Libellula: M.39B

 To prove the concept Miles designed and built a 5/8th scale version, the M.39B, which flew on 22 July 1943, showing no "undesirable handling" characteristics.
 It coincided with interest by the authorities in unorthodox designs for large aircraft.
 The rear wing was mounted higher than the forward one to avoid downwash and give ground clearance for the propellers.
 The M39 design had inboard flaps and outboard ailerons on the rear wing and the front wing had an auxiliary aerofoil/flap/elevator device, which could vary the wing area without changing lift coefficient.

-The Ministry of Aircraft Production agreed a development contract and purchase of the M.39B.
+The Ministry of Aircraft Production agreed to a development contract and purchase of the M.39B.
 Miles continued testing, generating more flight data and submitted an improved M.39 design in early 1944.
 Meanwhile, the sole M.39B passed to the Royal Aircraft Establishment at Farnborough in 1944, where it carried the serial SR392, being damaged and repaired after two accidents, only to be broken up with the full-sized bomber project's cancellation.